Juniper/nita/examples/chatgpt/README.md

 # ChatGPT Integration with Robot via Jenkins

 This example enhancement to NITA uses ChatGPT to help you figure out why certain test cases might have failed and what you can do to fix them.
-This can be incredibly useful for level 1 network operations staff, who might need an artificial assistant to help them investigate why a test might have failed.
+This can be incredibly useful for level 1 network operations staff, who might need an artificial assistant to help them investigate why a test may have failed.
 Note that you (or whoever runs the query) will need [an account with OpenAI](https://platform.openai.com/signup?launch) for all of this to work.

 ## Overview